 10. Be more assertive

-An assertive person stands up for what they believe in and follows through with it.
-They don’t let people make them feel small or talk down to them.
+An assertive person stands up for what they believe in and follows through with it, and doesn’t let people make them feel small or talk down to them.

-If you’re assertive, then making decisions and putting them into action is often easier.
-This is because you’re acting in a way that’s true to what you believe, rather than succumbing to pressure from others.
+If you’re assertive, making decisions and putting them into action is often easier because you’re staying true to your beliefs, rather than succumbing to pressure from others.

-The more assertive you become (in a positive way of course), the more self-confident and self-assured you’ll be, because you’ll be taking control of your life.
+The more assertive you become (in a positive way), the more self-confident and self-assured you’ll be, because you’ll be taking control of your life.

 11. Plan and prepare

 Think about some of the questions you could be asked and prepare answers.
-You could see if you can get some interview practise by asking a friend to role-play an interview with you.
+You could get some interview practice by asking a friend to role-play an interviewer.

-Simple actions like researching the company will help with the interview.
-If the company is local, pay them a visit so you know the best route to get there and how long it will take.
+Simple actions, like researching the company, often help.
+If the company is local, pay them a visit so you know the best route and how long it’ll take to get there.
 These steps will all help your confidence on the day.

 Planning and preparation don’t just apply to employment opportunities, but to any new and/or potentially difficult situation.
 The more you can plan and prepare, the more confident you’ll be.

-It’s a sign of strength to admit when you’ve made a mistake or are wrong.
-It isn’t always easy to do, but when you do, you’ll be respected.
-Accept that, although not every idea you have will work, it’s important to be honest about the final outcome.
+It’s a sign of strength to admit when you’ve made a mistake.
+It isn’t always easy, but when you do, you’ll be respected.
+Accept that, although not every idea you have will work, it’s important to be honest about the outcome.

 Everyone makes mistakes, but your mistakes don’t define you.
-Instead, try to see mistakes as opportunities you can learn from, so you can move forward and look to do better next time.
+Instead, try to see them as learning opportunities, so you can move forward and look to do better next time.

 13. Keep going when you want to give up